UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: Usage of UKnow

 Upgrading AI from understanding objects (\textit{e.g.}, an apple) as in most current vision tasks to understanding complex human activities (\textit{e.g.}, an event), to understanding the logic between entities or objects, and to achieving higher-order intelligence, is always the thing we would like to pioneer.
-Thus, in this section, we naturally present a series of novel logic-rich downstream tasks.
+Thus, in this section, we naturally present a series of novel logic-rich downstream tasks as the baselines for our dataset.
+Specifically, Common-sense Reasoning is a conventional and fundamental task in our domain, aligning closely with our dataset.
+Then we perform multiple downstream tasks to verify the performance of the pretrained model trained with our dataset.
+For more details about task description/training setting/evaluation metric/analysis, please refer to Sec.~\ref{sec:training_detail}.